Ontario Combined Heat and Power ConsortiumWorking Group

 160+ participants representing 75+ organizations in the QUEST ON Combined Heat and Power Consortium seen as a trusted voice for CHP in Ontario

-Presented in support of CHP at three regional events across Ontario
+Presented in support of CHP at dozens of regional events across Ontario

 Monthly meetings in person or via teleconference/webinar.